Yogi Bear (film)

-Yogi Bear is a 2010 American 3D live-action/computer-animated comedy film directed by Eric Brevig and written by Brad Copeland, Joshua Sternin and Jennifer Ventimilia.
-Based on the Hanna-Barbera animated television series The Yogi Bear Show, the film stars Anna Faris, Tom Cavanagh, T.J.
-Miller, Nate Corddry and Andrew Daly, alongside the voices of Dan Aykroyd and Justin Timberlake.
-The film centers on Ranger Smith as he teams up with his girlfriend Rachel Johnson, Yogi Bear, and Boo-Boo Bear to stop their home, Jellystone Park, from being logged.
+Yogi Bear is a 2010 American live-action animated comedy film directed by Eric Brevig and written by Brad Copeland, Joshua Sternin and Jennifer Ventimilia.
+Based on the animated television series The Yogi Bear Show, the film features the voices of Dan Aykroyd and Justin Timberlake as Yogi Bear and Boo-Boo Bear, and also stars Anna Faris, Tom Cavanagh and T.J.
+Miller.
+The film centers on Yogi as he teams up with his best friend Boo-Boo, Ranger Smith, and nature documentary filmmaker Rachel Johnson to stop their home, Jellystone Park, from being logged.
 Production on the film took place in New Zealand in October 2008.

-Produced by Donald De Line's De Line Pictures and Karen Rosenfelt's Sunswept Entertainment, Yogi Bear premiered at Westwood on December 11, 2010 and was theatrically released in the United States six days later on December 17 by Warner Bros.
+Yogi Bear premiered at Westwood on December 11, 2010, and was theatrically released in the United States on December 17 by Warner Bros.
 Pictures.
-Upon release, the film was met with largely negative reviews from critics and audiences for its screenplay, humor and lack of originality, though they praised the visual effects, vocal performances and faithfulness to the source material.
-Despite its negative reception, the film was a box office success, having grossed $203.5 million worldwide against an $80 million budget.
+The film received largely negative reviews from critics, and was a box-office success, grossing $203.5 million against an $80 million budget.

 Plot

-Mayor R. Brown realizes that Franklin City is facing bankruptcy due to profligate spending on his part.
-Brown plots with his Chief of Staff to raise money for the town budget and his upcoming gubernatorial campaign by shutting down Jellystone Park and opening the land to logging.
-To save the park, park rangers Smith and Jones, with help from documentary filmmaker Rachel Johnson, hold a centennial festival and fireworks show in an attempt to sell season passes.
-To sabotage the effort, Brown promises Jones the position of head ranger if the funds are not raised.
-Two brown bears named Yogi and Boo-Boo, who steal picnic baskets from visitors in Jellystone Park while the rangers attempt to hinder them, had promised Smith to stay out of sight during the festival, but Jones convinces them otherwise.
-The bears try to please the crowd with a water skiing performance, but Yogi inadvertently sets his cape on fire, causing fireworks to be launched into the crowd, who flee in panic.
+Yogi Bear and Boo-Boo Bear are two talking brown bears who steal picnic baskets from campers at Franklin City's Jellystone Park.
+Head park ranger Smith always finds out about the incidents from his co-ranger Jones and is annoyed that Yogi refuses to act like a regular bear.
+Meanwhile, Mayor R. Brown realizes that Franklin City is facing bankruptcy due to profligate spending on his part.
+Brown plots with his chief of staff to raise money for the town budget and his upcoming gubernatorial campaign by shutting down Jellystone and opening the land to logging.
+To save the park, Smith and Jones, with help from documentary filmmaker Rachel Johnson, whom Smith is instantly smitten with, hold a centennial festival and fireworks show in an attempt to sell season passes.
+To sabotage the event, Brown promises Jones the position of head ranger if the funds are not raised.
+Yogi and Boo-Boo had promised Smith to stay out of sight during the festival, but Jones convinces them otherwise.
+The bears try to please the crowd with a water skiing performance, but Yogi accidentally sets his cape on fire, causing fireworks to be launched into the crowd, who flee in fear.